t00masz/netguru_project/README.md

-To start an app: npm run start
+To start an app: npm run startLocal
 To test: npm test